Uvalde shooting report describes multiple failures and a 'lackadaisical approach' by law enforcement

 It's just one of the findings in the 77-page report, which also details failures by several other entities, including the Uvalde school system, the shooter's family and social media platforms.

-But through its investigation, the committee didn't find any "villains" beyond the shooter, according to a copy of the report reviewed by CNN.
+But through its investigation, the committee didn't find any "villains" beyond the shooter, according to the report released Sunday.

 "There is no one to whom we can attribute malice or ill motives," the report says.
 "Instead, we found systemic failures and egregious poor decision making."